As Seen On

 Rank Plan Price/mo Data Network Hotspot Our Score Best For

-1 Visible $25 Unlimited Verizon 5 Mbps unlimited 9.4 Overall Value
+1 Visible $25 Unlimited Verizon 5 Mbps unlimited 9.4 Overall Value More Info

-7 Consumer Cellular Unlimited $40 Unlimited AT&T / T-Mobile None 8.5 Seniors
+7 Consumer Cellular Unlimited $40 Unlimited AT&T / T-Mobile None 8.5 Seniors More Info

-9 Mint Mobile 5GB $15 5 GB T-Mobile 5 GB 8.3 Ultra-Budget
+9 Mint Mobile 5GB $15 5 GB T-Mobile 5 GB 8.3 Ultra-Budget More Info

-10 Cricket Wireless Cricket More $55 Unlimited AT&T 15 GB 8.0 Family Plan
+10 Cricket Wireless Supreme Unlimited $60 Unlimited AT&T 50 GB 8.2 Family Plan More Info

 Every plan listed above has been tested by our editorial team.
 Scores are based on our weighted evaluation methodology that accounts for price, network coverage, real-world speeds, feature set, and customer support quality.
 The rankings reflect single-line pricing unless otherwise noted.
 Multi-line discounts can significantly change the value equation, particularly for T-Mobile Essentials and Cricket Wireless.
+Note that advertised prices exclude state and local wireless taxes plus the federal USF surcharge — see our cell phone taxes by state guide for the real monthly cost in your state.

 Best Overall Value